-ME: We adopted Stitch when he was 17 months old because we couldn’t get pregnant, and the following month the IVF worked.
-He’s our good luck charm…
+ME: Nick’s dad and I adopted Stitch when he was 17 months old because we couldn’t get pregnant, and the following month the IVF worked!
+We were expecting Nick AND Vince!
+Stitch is our good luck charm…

-ME: The first time I heard Stitch bark was when a stranger came to our door after Nick and his brother came home from the hospital.
+ME: The first time I heard Stitch bark was when a stranger came to our door right after Nick and his brother were born.
 He was protecting us.

 That won’t work.

-ME: I have the best pictures of Nick and his brother putting stickers on Stitch when they were not quite two years old.
-Stitch just laid there and let them have fun stickering him up.
-Stitch has always been such a good dog; such a kind, old soul.
+ME: I have the best pictures of Nick and his brother putting stickers on Stitch when they were maybe 18 mos old.
+Stitch just laid there and let Nick have fun stickering him up.
+Stitch has always been such a good dog; such a wise soul.

 I started, “When Nick and his brother were really little…” My voice caught.
 I could feel the tears coming.

 “What mommy?”
-Nick looked up at me, wanting me to continue.
-None of the other kids seemed to notice or care as rambunctiousness had turned to chaos when Stitch caught the scent of who knows what under a cluster of desks and scurried himself between legs and under chairs and desks.
+Nicky looked up at me, wanting me to continue.
+None of the other kids seemed to notice or care as rambunctiousness had turned to chaos when Stitch sniffed lord knows what under a cluster of desks and scurried between legs and under chairs.

 “Ok.
 Does anyone have any questions about Stitch?”
 I asked as I pulled Stitch out from under the cluster of desks.

-The hands slowly went up and at the same time, Stitch began to sniff his way over to another cluster of desks, his back and the top of his head covered in little hands that were now following him around the room.
+The hands slowly went up and at the same time, Stitch began to sniff his way over to another cluster of desks, his back and the top of his head covered in second graders’ little hands.

 “How old is Stitch?”